Part of: GS-III- Disaster Management (PT-MAINS-PERSONALITY TEST)

 fire accidents in hospitals due to negligence and non-implementation of existing mandatory fire safety norms,

-collapse of various infrastructure constructs like flyovers, metro tracks and residential buildings due to poor quality of construction, illegal addition of floors and recurring floods.
+the collapse of various infrastructure constructs like flyovers, metro tracks and residential buildings due to poor quality of construction, illegal addition of floors and recurring floods.

 Stages in Disaster Management